-When the reset signal is asserted, valid input data should be on the input signals and keep valid until the computation termination, as shown in Figure 1.
+When the reset signal is asserted, valid input data should be on the input signals and keep valid until the computation termination.
+The input data is captured at the moment when the rising edge of the clk signal meets the high value of the reset signal as shown by the blue arrow in Figure 1.